LathaSelvaraj/Datascience-Blogpost/README.md

 2. What is the average salary for each programming language
 3. Which programming language has the highest job satisfaction

-We found out the following:
+We found out the following answers to the questions above:

-JavaScript, C#, Java, SQL and Python are the most used languages by professional developers and therefore would be the most in demand and transferable skill between jobs.
-To support this, the most used frameworks are mostly JavaScript based.
-Agile is also the most popular methodology used by professional developers.
+The top 5 most commonly used languages are found to be Javascript, SQL, Java, C#, Python.
+To support this the most commonly used framework is also Java based skills.
+The most commonly used databases are SQL based and the most common methodology is Agile and Scrum.

-Languages that are known and used by less professionals warrant higher salaries.
+Its interesting to see that the most common languages that we found are of a lower salaries and the least popular languages have higher average salaries.
+This could be because if less resouces are available in the market for a langugae then the salary and demand will also be high

 Those who use less popular languages have higher job satisfaction but this may be a correlation between salary and job satisfaction.